Essence of Winter

 |Feb 4||Revisit Lamar Valley.
 Enjoy a farewell dinner, and then return to Bozeman.||Hampton Inn, Bozeman||B, L, D|

 |Feb 5||Depart for home.||B|

 Our Trip Leaders

-Tom has offered custom photographic tours and seminars for nearly 30 years, specializing in snowy environments such as Yellowstone National Park and Antarctica.
+Tom has offered custom photographic tours and seminars specializing in snowy environments, such as Yellowstone National Park and Antarctica, for nearly 30 years.
 He also holds a great interest in African wildlife and leading African photo safaris.
-His passion and talent is photographing wildlife in their environment to tell a story.
-Much of his work centers on Yellowstone as highlighted in a popular PBS Nature series program, Christmas in Yellowstone, and several of his own books (www.tmurphywild.com).
+His passion is photographing wildlife in its environment to tell a story.
+Much of his work centers on Yellowstone as highlighted in a popular PBS nature series program, Christmas in Yellowstone, and several of his own books (www.tmurphywild.com).

 A glimpse into our journey

 Specific destinations within the park are subject to change depending on weather conditions and wildlife.

 Meet Tom Murphy in Bozeman to embark on this special photographic journey.
 Drive south along the Yellowstone River into northern Yellowstone National Park.
 Discover the wild countryside where bighorn sheep, elk, pronghorn, bison, and coyotes roam.
 Use Tom’s familiarity of animal behavior to capture outstanding wildlife images.
 Take in the distinct smells and sounds of Mammoth Hot Springs where colorful mineral terraces are as spectacular as the wildlife.
 Explore the wildlife-rich Lamar Valley, the best place to see gray wolves as well as bison, elk, and a host of smaller mammals and birds.